 Robin Camp has found himself in a spot of trouble.
 The Albertan judge’s own Court of appeal found that he made inappropriate comments revealing a misunderstanding of Canadian sexual consent law.
 This happened when Camp was a provincial Court Judge ruling on a criminal trial.
-The long and short of it is that Justice Camp basically blamed the victim.
+The long and short of it is that Justice Camp basically showed judicial bias and blamed the victim.

 In a perfect world, all judges are completely objective.
 A judge’s job is to understand and apply the law using the values and norms inherent in that law, and to keep their decision separate from their own beliefs.
 But we don’t live in that world.
 Perfect objectivity doesn’t exist, and everyone brings their own bias to decisions, sometimes unconsciously.
 The best that we can hope for from judges is that they do their best to set aside all personal biases and strive for objectivity, or recuse themselves if they think they cannot.
 When you think about it, the difficulty of attaining objectivity shows how elegant a jury trial can be.
 It’s a group of people with different life experiences and perspectives having to come together and make a cohesive decision.